This course is open for applications.

 Like other EdD programmes, the EdD study at the University of the West of England comprises a mix of taught and research elements.
 Taught elements happen mainly in seminars and workshops with a number of tutors, and research elements are conducted under the supervision of one tutor.

-What does 'doctoral level' mean?
+What does 'doctor level' mean?

-Enquiry-based work at doctoral level is expected to lead to the generation of original knowledge, and this implies a greater intolerance of closure and resolution of issues and controversies; and a correspondingly higher level of tolerance for complexity.
+Enquiry-based work at doctor level is expected to lead to the generation of original knowledge, and this implies a greater intolerance of closure and resolution of issues and controversies; and a correspondingly higher level of tolerance for complexity.

 We would expect, for example, compared to work at Master's level, a keener and more critical reading of research literature with the ability to differentiate between competing schools of thought.
 The capacity to bring to bear multiple contexts for understanding an educational issue (political, ethical, personal, historical, methodological).